BEST UPGRADE WHEELS FOR RIM BRAKE ROAD BIKES – 2017

 You’ll also find these wheels to be comfortably compliant.
 The boxy rims are as wide inside (17.5mm) and out (23.2mm) as any of the others in the wide group but also as shallow (21mm).
 As a go anywhere wheelset, they’re a welcome confidence building and comfortable companion, just don’t expect to get there faster than the others in this category.

-The Bortola’s comfort and solid level of performance along with its great price makes it a Best Value for those of you enthusiasts looking to upgrade to a wheelset wider and better performing than what likely came stock on your bike.
+The Bortola’s comfort and solid level of performance along with its great price makes it a good value option for those of you enthusiasts looking to upgrade to a wheelset wider and better performing than what likely came stock on your bike.

 Boyd Altamont Lite – A very capable if not dazzling wider alloy wheelset at a great price